kchindam-infy/cli/docs/lib/content/commands/npm-version.md

 #### Note on `--save`
 By default, `npm version -ws` will bump the versions in each workspace without automatically updating dependency references across workspaces.
-Including the `--save` flag triggers a minimal reify operation that updates references **if** your semver range allows it.
+Including the `--save` flag ensures that dependency references are updated when the sember range allows it.

 For example, if a dependency is declared as `^1.0.2`, a minor bump from `1.0.2` to `1.1.0` is valid under the caret range, so npm updates the reference to `^1.1.0`.
 However, moving from `1.x.x` to `2.x.x` is outside of the caret range.
 In that case, you must broaden the range (e.g., `">=1.0.0 <3.0.0"`, `"^1.0.0 || ^2.0.0"`, etc.) or manually update it to allow a major bump.

-It's important to note, Reify takes place even without the `--save` flag.
-However, in that case, package.json is not modified to reflect updated dependency references.

 ### See Also